Shravanthi-J/wind-turbine-anomaly-detector/README.md

 * Git (Version Control)
 * uv (Environment & Dependency Management)

-## Overview

-This is your new Kedro project, which was generated using `kedro 1.3.1`.

-Take a look at the [Kedro documentation](https://docs.kedro.org) to get started.

 ## How to run your Kedro pipeline

 You can run your Kedro project with: